Creating Sessions

 - Calendar - Choose which calendar (if you have multiple)

-- Customer Notes - Information to share with the client
+- Notes - Information to share with the client

-- Private Notes - Notes only you can see
+- Session Notes - Notes only you can see

 - Status - Pending, Confirmed, etc.